farfromunique/SDGame/README.md

 Sweet Dreams Online: PHP and SQL Roleplay forum

-Contact aaron@acwpd.com for more information
+Contact Aaron Coquet (aaron@acwpd.com) for more information

 This was originally built on a PHP 5.3 system, running MySQL 5.3.12.